seoe/CS519-006-DL/Project-GAN/README.md

 #### 03/10/2017 Fri

 clone the [repo](https://github.com/machrisaa/stylenet), run and fail.
 Then I modified the import function/files, which is not maitained for one year.
 Moreover, the stylesyn project relies on vgg19 project.
-So I download the vgg19.py file into the folder as import.
+So I download the [vgg19.py](https://github.com/machrisaa/tensorflow-vgg/blob/master/vgg19.py) file into the folder to be imported.

 in `stylenet_patch.py`:
 ```python